BCODMO/workshop_bios_oceanographic_data/_episodes/05a-exporting-data.md

 - Other spreadsheet software may not be able to open files saved in a proprietary Excel format.

-- Different versions of Excel may handle data differently, leading to inconsistencies.
+- Different versions of Excel may handle data differently, leading to inconsistencies. (especially dates)

 - Finally, more journals and grant agencies are requiring you to deposit your data in a data repository, and most of them don't accept Excel format.
 It needs to be in one of the formats discussed below.